tangle-network/relayer/config/README.md

 A Proposal Signing backend is used for signing proposals that the relayer will submit to be signed and later executed on the target chain.
-Currently, there are two types of proposal signing backends, the Moked one, and the DKG based one.
+Currently, there are two types of proposal signing backends, the Mocked one, and the DKG based one.

 ###### type